Aerospace and defence sector: international trade regulations

 Dangerous goods must be transported in line with regulations - see moving your goods and moving dangerous goods.

-Run by HMRC (HM Revenue & Customs), the Authorised Economic Operator (AEO) scheme allows registered companies to take advantage of the simplified customs procedures that relate to the security and safety of their goods in transit.
+Run by HMRC (HM Revenue and Customs), the Authorised Economic Operator (AEO) scheme allows registered companies to take advantage of the simplified customs procedures that relate to the security and safety of their goods in transit.
 Read the guide on authorised economic operators.

 The UK-US Defence Trade Co-operation Treaty, which is aimed at improving the support which UK and US industry can provide jointly to their armed forces operating in Iraq, Afghanistan and elsewhere; is now in force in both the US and UK.
 Read more about the treaty in the guide about exporting military goods to the United States.